DalilaSalamani/MLFastSim_Documentation/docs/ML_Deployment_Kubeflow/Inference_Optimization_pipeline.md

 > :green_book: A memory arena is a large, contiguous piece of memory that you allocate once and then use to manage memory manually by handing out parts of that memory.
 To understand `arena` in relation to memory, check out this [stack overflow post](https://stackoverflow.com/questions/12825148/what-is-the-meaning-of-the-term-arena-in-relation-to-memory)

 ### Parameters
+* `fullSimDetectionConstructionMacUrl` - Url of FullSim .mac file for detector construction
+* `fastSimDetectionConstructionMacUrl` - Url of FastSim .mac file for detector construction
-* `fullSimJsonlUrl` - Url of FullSim Jsonl file which generates macro file for full sim inference
+* `fullSimInferenceJsonlUrl` - Url of FullSim Jsonl file which generates macro file (.mac) for full sim inference
-* `fastSimJsonlUrl` - Url of FastSim Jsonl file which generates macro file for fast sim inference
+* `fastSimInferenceJsonlUrl` - Url of FastSim Jsonl file which generates macro file (.mac) for fastsim inference
-* `jsonlSavePath` - Path where JSONL file will be saved after downloading, inside the docker container
 * `particleEnergy` - Energy of the particle
 * `particleAngle` - Angle of the particle.
 * `setSizeLatentVector` - Dimension of the latent vector (encoded vector in a Variational Autoencoder model)